mikemuzza/MMAppLovin/README.md

 MMAppLovin
 ==========

-Wrapper class for the AppLovin SDK to simplfy interstitial caching (mimics Chartboost's clean and simple approach).
+Wrapper class for the AppLovin SDK to simplfy interstitial caching with convenience methods (mimics Chartboost's clean and simple approach).

 ### Load Interstitial
 ```objective-c